khm159/tmm-hai/README.md

 Log file data from 32 participants are included in `env/server/logs`.
 Each line of the log file is formatted as a Python dictionary, or JSON, for easy reading and parsing.
 Several scripts are available to parse the files into intermediary pickle files and compute the quantitative results presented in the paper.

-Note that the user data analysis scripts assume two agents and a 10x5 grid layout and would need modifications for more agents.
+Note that the user data analysis scripts assume two agents and a 10x5 grid layout and would need modifications for more agents or other gameboard sizes.

 While the team mental model computations are feasible ad-hoc, we handled them post-hoc so we could test a range of agent visibility.